-MindGames is intended to stimulate and challenge residents on their medical knowledge and care of patients with mental illness and substance abuse disorders.
-Competitors are expected to exhibit professionalism, good sportsmanship and fair play.
+MindGames is intended to stimulate and challenge psychiatry residents on their medical knowledge and their ability to quickly, critically and accurately apply such knowledge in answering questions related to psychiatric disorders and treatment approaches.
+Competitors are expected to exhibit professionalism and fair play throughout the process.

 General Game Rules and Regulations